-- Using our resources wisely waste and resource efficiency - There are significant costs associated with sending waste to landfill and projected population increases will continue to put pressure on waste reduction targets; - Council has provided very good services and facilities to ratepayers but significant waste management issues exist, including rubbish dumping and littering; - Opportunities to improve pre-sorting of community and industry generated waste needs to be explored further to decrease the quantity of waste going to landfill; - Planning for landfill alternatives needs to be part of Council's long term planning. - Greater Shepparton City Council is committed to achieving the Victorian Government's landfill and resource recovery targets and identifying solutions to rubbish dumping and littering issues.
+- + Using our resources wisely waste and resource efficiency - There are significant costs associated with sending waste to landfill and projected population increases will continue to put pressure on waste reduction targets; - Council has provided very good services and facilities to ratepayers but significant waste management issues exist, including rubbish dumping and littering; - Opportunities to improve pre-sorting of community and industry generated waste needs to be explored further to decrease the quantity of waste going to landfill; - Planning for landfill alternatives needs to be part of Council's long term planning. - Greater Shepparton City Council is committed to achieving the Victorian Government's landfill and resource recovery targets and identifying solutions to rubbish duriping and littering issues.
 Objectives and actions are shown in Table 6.

-TABLE 5 OBJECTIVES & ACTIONS
+TABLE 5 DEPECTIVES & ACTIONS

-Objective Action 3.3 Encourage and attract innovative renewable and alternative energy industries/ businesses development within the municipality.
-Include the development of alternative, sustainable sources of energy generation within the municipality in the new Economic Development Action Plan.
-4.2 Provide (as far as practicable) best practice waste management services to the Greater Shepparton community.
-Implement the Waste and Resource Recovery Management Strategy (WRRMS) 2013-2023.
+Objective Artico Encourage and attract innovative Include the development of alternative, renewable and alternative energy sustainable sources of energy generation 33 industries/ businesses development within the municipality in the new within the municipality.
+Economic Development Action Plan.
+Provide (as far as practicable) best Implement the Waste and Resource 42 practice waste management services Recovery Management Strategy to the Greater Shepparton community.
+(WRRMS) 2013-2023.

-To increase the recovery of resources and minimise the quantity of waste going to landfill

-Explore opportunities to reduce the amount of industrial and commercial waste material going to landfill.
+- To increase the recovery of resources - and minimise the quantity of waste Exp going to landfill Exp - amount of industrial and commercial waste material going to landfill.
 Explore opportunities to increase resource recovery through transfer station activities.